acgetchell/CDT-plusplus/README.md

 ### Project Layout

-The project is similar to the [PitchFork Layout], as follows:
+The project is similar to [PitchFork Layout], as follows:

 - .github - GitHub specific settings
 - build - Ephemeral out-of-source build directory